 F5 & Citrix VDI Integrations

 If you are going to keep Citrix VDI around, but put your NetScalers to sleep, there are a number of integrations F5 offers, and some things it can replace.
 First and foremost, F5 is not a competitor with the actual VDI technology Citrix offers, it’s the infrastructure pieces that they are competitors to.
-Below is a list of integrations as well as solutions BIG-IP can replace – like the ability to replace Citrix storefront & Citrix Access Gateways with the F5 BIG-IP APM module.
+Below is a list of integrations as well as solutions BIG-IP can replace – like the ability to replace Citrix storefront & Citrix Access Gateways with the F5 BIG-IP APM aka Zero Trust module.
 Note: Without the NetScalers, you will indeed lose is some increased visibility into VDI user sessions and application usage.
 That might be a show stopper for you, but it’s more likely you are not using those features.

 Citrix StoreFront Integrations & Replacement: